SignLLM: Sign Language Production Large Language Models: Our Model: SignLLM

 \subsection{Two Multilingual SLP Modes}

-\textbf{Implementation Overview.} For the two modes of \ourLLMmethodName{}, their difference is that the former is parallel to the Enc-Dec (\ie, Text2Pose $\times$ number of languages), while the latter adds a marker at the gloss channel (\ie, Text2Gloss2Pose $\rightarrow$ Prompt2LangGloss2Pose).
+MLSF is a mode that most existing models can refer to, like a dictionary/translator, and Prompt2LangGloss mode is designed specifically for sign language LLM.
+They are like two evolutionary branches diverged from the same species.

-\textbf{Multi-Language Switching Framework.} \ul{The MLSF framework can be understood as having multiple parallel Text2Pose channels/Enc-Dec, each language has an Enc-Dec, allowing each channel/Enc-Dec to be independently trained and inferred.} Text2Pose visual representation is shown in the middle of Figure \ref{fig:Model_Overview}, the red rectangle represents the eight Enc-Dec in our model, and the middle partition represents the parameters separated and not confused with each other.
+\textbf{Multi-Language Switching Framework.} It can be understood as having multiple parallel Text2Pose channels/Enc-Dec groups, each language has an Enc-Dec group, allowing each channel/Enc-Dec to be independently trained and inferred.
+Text2Pose visual representation is shown on the left of Fig. \ref{fig:Model_Overview}, the red rectangle represents the eight Enc-Dec in our model, and the middle partition represents the parameters stored separately in different Enc-Dec groups.
+The assignment operation could be formalized as $\text{Enc}_{\mathcal{L}} = \mathcal{E}_\mathcal{L}$ and $\text{Dec}_{\mathcal{L}} = \mathcal{D}_\mathcal{L}$.
+Here, $\mathcal{L}$ denotes the language of input, while $\mathcal{E}_\mathcal{L}$ and $\mathcal{D}_\mathcal{L}$ are the mapping from language $\mathcal{L}$ to an encoder and decoder in the sets $\mathcal{E}$ and $\mathcal{D}$.
+Similar to selecting tools from a drawer, MLSF allows you to choose the appropriate $\mathcal{E}_{ASL}$-$\mathcal{D}_{ASL}$ pair from the $\mathcal{E}$-$\mathcal{D}$ groups for training and inference.
+This modular design functions like a language drawer system, where each language Enc-Dec component can be accessed and utilized on demand from eight pairs.